yuki-kimoto/gitprep/README.md

 ## Can't find git command from GitPrep

-If you install git into your local directry, you must add the correct git command path to the config file **gitprep.conf** .
+If you install git into your local directory, you must add the correct git command path to the config file **gitprep.conf** .

     [basic]
     ;;; Git command path
     git_bin=/home/yourname/local/bin/git

-### blame don't work
+### blame doesn't work

-In Gitprep, blame page use "git blame --line-porcelain".
+In Gitprep, blame page uses "git blame --line-porcelain".
 In old git, there is no --line-porcelain option.
 We don't know when --line-porcelain was added to git.
 At least, blame page work well in git 1.8.2.1.